9 Refreshing Florida Cocktails You’ll Love

 Hurricanes are known for being colorful drinks with tropical flavors.

 Taking inspiration from the New Orleans’ Hurricane cocktail, Florida decided to create its own, naming it the Category Five Hurricane.
 Light rum, dark rum, spiced rum, coconut rum, and 151 rum floating on top help create this strong yet delicious drink.
+Some versions also use orange juice as an ingredient, giving a nod to Florida’s orange production.

 You can customize a Miami Vice with other fruits like strawberries and cherries.